 Knox has so many ways to care for our congregation and ways for individuals to use their gifts to care for others.

 Knox offers an 8-week Bereavement Workshop on Thursday evenings to all who have lost a loved one in the past three years.
 We use materials from Dr. Elisabeth Kubler-Ross and several handouts, as well as a video entitled "Working Through Your Grief."
-One of our Stephen Ministers co-leads the sessions along with our Associate Pastor, Cindy Karis.
 This support group offers a meaningful opportunity to move toward healing and wholeness.
-Please contact Pastor Cindy Karis or 630-615-4308 if you would like to attend.

 The Knox Card Ministry sends cards of encouragement and love most months to each person on the Knox Prayer list.
 Our hope is to make sure that everyone feels supported by their Knox Family and this helps them get through whatever they may be facing.
 Cards and stamps are provided.
 We need more people to help us write them, which is usually only about 6 cards every other month.
 Please consider joining our team!
 Email Joan Tanck for more information.